liuchengxu/vista.vim/README.md

 " Executive used when opening vista sidebar without specifying it.
 " Avaliable: 'coc', 'ctags'. 'ctags' by default. let g:vista_default_executive = 'ctags'

+" A user provided map between filetypes and a comand that prints ctags to stdout.
+" The file path will be appened your custom command string " Non default example:
+" let g:vista_ctags_filetype_cmd = {
+"       \ 'haskell': 'hasktags -o - -c',
+"       \ }
 ```

 ## Contributing